cmaxw/devchat-eleventy/src/js-jabber/jsj-422-css-and-houdini-with-una-kravets.md

 Aimee Knight:

 * [Things you can do with a browser in 2020](https://github.com/luruke/browser-2020)
-* Chilipad referral link ??
+* Chilipad referral link ???????

-AJ ONeal:
+AJ O’Neal:

 * [SD Card Wallet](https://amzn.to/38OvQYq)
 * [SP 128gb MicroSD](https://amzn.to/38XSIVr)